serializingme/website-content/content/page/security.md

 ## How to Report

-Please contact me using the GPG/PGP key as shown in the [contact][1] page.
+Please contact me2 using the GPG/PGP key as shown in the [contact][1] page.

 [1]: /contacts/ "Contact Page"
 [2]: /security/hall-of-fame/ "Hall of Fame"